-To evaluate the competitiveness of the industry of fresh tomato production under protective structures in the state of Zacatecas, a model of systemic competitiveness was applied following

-Esser et al. (1994; 1996) and Villarreal and Villarreal (2002; 2003).
+To evaluate the competitiveness of the industry of fresh tomato production under protective structures in the state of Zacatecas, a model of systemic competitiveness was applied following Esser et al. (1994; 1996) and Villarreal and Villarreal (2002; 2003).
 Under this approach, the competitive position of this industry is determined in an integral form within a globalized setting.
 The starting point is the principle that competitiveness is not an isolated effort, but rather it involves changes and interrelationships at different levels within the economic system.
 The analysis was conducted under an integral approach that includes the microeconomic level as well as the mesoeconomic, macroeconomic, international, institutional and sociopolitical levels.
-The research presents how each of these levels contributes to the ten class of capital formation of the industry's systemic capital was determined within the industry.
-These ten sources of capital frame the level of the industry's competitiveness and This is integrated with the ten capitals of competitiveness (Table 1), which are the pillars of sustainable growth in an open economy (Villarreal 2007).
+It was determined how each of these levels is contributing to the formation of the industry's systemic capital.
+This is integrated with the ten capitals of competitiveness (Table 1), which are pillars of

+2 sustainable growth in an open economy (Villarreal 2007).

-Table 1.
-Levels of economics and competitive capitals for the formation of systemic capital
+Table 1: Levels of economics and competitive capitals for the formation of systemic capital

 Economic level Competitive capital

 Microeconomic Entrepreneurial

 Labor

 Mesoeconomic Organizational

 Intellectual

 Logistic

 Macroeconomic Macroeconomic

 International Commercial

-Governmental and institutional Governmental Institutional
+Governmental and institutional Governmental

+Institutional

 Political-social Social